dwrobel/flatcam/README.md

 9.02.2019

 - added a protection for when saving a file first time, it require a saved path and if none then it use the current working directory
+- added into Preferences the Calculator Tools
+- made the Preferences window scrollable on the horizontal side (it was only vertically scrollable before)

 8.02.2019